 Business Management for Engineers

-The Business Management for Engineers (BME) certificate is designed for students with an engineering or technology background who aspire to rise in management, make higher level strategic business decisions, and hone leadership skills.
-This program will provide students with the tools necessary in proposing and managing initiatives and evaluating technology innovation from a business standpoint.
+The Business Management for Engineers (BME) certificate is a graduate level program designed for students with an engineering or technology background who aspire to rise in management, make higher level strategic business decisions, and hone leadership skills.
+This certificate program will provide students with the tools necessary in proposing and managing initiatives and evaluating technology innovation from a business standpoint.
+These courses are applicable to students who are/want to be entrepreneurial in starting a company, working for a start-up, or bringing business management skills into their career at an existing company.

 Individuals who wish to obtain a certificate in Business Management for Engineers must: